onurozer/simplematters.co/src/_posts/2021-01-19-building-blocks-growth.md

 Developing a good strategy is difficult because [it requires sacrifice](https://www8.gsb.columbia.edu/articles/ideas-work/strategy-art-sacrifice).
 It demands hard decisions about what to do but also what to avoid.
 The tactics follow the strategy.

-Take [TransferWise](https://transferwise.com/) for example.
+For example, take [TransferWise](https://transferwise.com/).
 They target people and businesses who need to transfer money overseas (where to play).
 Unlike traditional banks, their strategy is being [transparent, cheap and fast](https://transferwise.com/community/mission-and-philosophy) (how to win).

 This in turn informs the tactical decisions they make, such as: